Kawasaki P-1: Development

 Since 2014, Japan has been making approaches to other nations for prospective export sales of the P-1.
-New Zealand was the first country to which the P-1 had been offered in what had been referred to by a Japanese official as a "one on one fight with Boeing's P-8 patrol plane."
-The P-1 was offered in conjunction with the C-2 to give New Zealand the advantage of commonality for their patrol and transport aircraft.
-On 9 July 2018 New Zealand selected the P-8 Poseidon instead.
+New Zealand was the first country to which the P-1 had been offered, in what was referred to by a Japanese official as a "one on one fight with Boeing's P-8 patrol plane."
+The P-1 was offered in conjunction with the C-2, to give New Zealand the advantage of commonality for their patrol and transport aircraft.
+In July 2018, New Zealand selected the P-8 Poseidon instead.

-Japanese officials have claimed that the P-1 is a more capable, albeit more expensive, aircraft than the Boeing P-8 Poseidon; in comparison to the P-8, the P-1 has a greater range, a larger bomb bay, and has been purpose-built for the maritime patrol mission.
-Prior to 2015, the P-1 was being procured at a typical rate of one or two aircraft deliveries per year; in 2015, this changed to a bulk order for 20 P-1s as part of a measure to cut the aircraft's unit costs.
-By October 2016, 10 P-1s had been delivered to the JMSDF, with 60 or more aircraft needed to replace Japan's P-3C fleet; production will rise to about five annually.
+Japanese officials have claimed that the P-1 is a more capable, albeit more expensive, aircraft than the Boeing P-8 Poseidon.
+In comparison to the P-8, the P-1 has a greater range, a larger bomb bay, and is purpose-built for the maritime patrol mission.
+Prior to 2015, the P-1 was being procured at a typical rate of one or two aircraft deliveries per year.
+In 2015, this changed to a bulk order for 20 P-1s, as part of a measure to cut the aircraft's unit costs.
+By October 2016, 10 P-1s had been delivered to the JMSDF, with 60 or more aircraft needed to replace Japan's P-3C fleet.
+Production will rise to about five annually.

+In September 2023, Kawasaki reported that they are making plans to start a replacement project for the P-1.

 Design

 The Kawasaki P-1 is a purpose-built maritime patrol aircraft equipped with four engines.
 The P-1 is powered by four podded IHI F7-10 turbofan engines underneath the low-set wings.
-The four-engine low-wing loading design adopted for the P-1 results in a flight profile with better maneuverability and stability at low-speed, low-altitude flight and allows the aircraft to continue its mission in the event of a single engine failure.
+The four-engine low-wing loading design, results in a flight profile with better maneuverability and stability at low-speed, low-altitude flight and allows the aircraft to continue its mission in the event of a single engine failure.
 As well as greater operational survivability, the high-bypass engines provide for quiet, fuel-efficient operation.
-The P-1 has reduced transit times in comparison to turboprop-powered competitors, and the turbofans are quieter, making it more difficult for submerged submarines to detect it acoustically.
+The P-1 has reduced transit times in comparison to turboprop-powered competitors.
+The turbofans are quieter, making it more difficult for submerged submarines to detect it acoustically.

 The P-1 is equipped with many newly developed technologies and features, particularly in terms of its avionics and missions systems.
 One such key feature is the use of a fly-by-optics flight control system, which essentially replaces standard metal wiring with optical fiber cables.
-This has the effect of decreasing electro-magnetic disturbances to the sensors in comparison to more common fly-by-wire control systems.
+This has the effect of decreasing electro-magnetic disturbances to the sensors, in comparison to more common fly-by-wire control systems.
 The P-1 is the first production aircraft in the world to be equipped with such a flight control system.
 Various onboard systems are provided by Honeywell, which is the largest non-Japanese supplier to the project, such as the auxiliary power unit, environmental and pressurization control systems, ram air turbine, sonobuoy dispensers and elements of the avionics.